Chinosu/shell_scripts/README.md

 # spim!
-Aims to simplify the `spim` command and hide the text overhead it produces.
-Specifically, it removes the text:
+Aims to simplify the `spim` command.
+**NOTE:** It no longer hides the text overhead it produces, like:
 ```
 SPIM Version 8.0 of January 8, 2010
 Copyright 1990-2010, James R. Larus.